HL7/cdmh/input/pagecontent/background.md

 {% include img.html img="cdmh-abstract-model.png" caption="Figure 1: CDMH Abstract Model" %}

-The steps involved in the CDMH project includes creating a query, distributing the query to the various organizations (data partners), and collecting the results, and then finally viewing the results.
+The steps involved in the CDMH project to includes creating a query, and then distributing the query to the various organizations (data partners), and collecting the results, and then finally viewing the results.
 These steps are is outlined in the above diagram and the definitions of the various actors can be found below.

 **Researcher Portal:** Researcher Portal actor represents the capabilities that will be used by the researcher to compose the queries, distribute the queries and then view the returned results.
 Typically in a Researcher Portal implementation there will be many modular components, some of which are outlined below